kerondwarf55/notes/README.md

 This quote highlights that over-concern with optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potential bugs.
 It suggests programmers should first focus on writing clear, correct, and maintainable code, then optimize only after identifying performance bottlenecks through profiling and measurement.

 Remember, simplicity and readability are key virtues in software development.
 Code that's easy to understand and modify often leads to better long-term outcomes than prematurely optimized code.

+# 2024-01-04
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and simplicity.
+Write clean, maintainable code that others can easily understand and modify.
+Avoid over-engineering solutions; instead, opt for elegant and straightforward approaches that solve the problem at hand effectively.
+Remember, the best code is often the least complex."

+"Program as if you had to support the code until the end of time, but also knowing that tomorrow it might be you who has to read and comprehend it.
+Invest in good documentation and modular design, for they are the pillars of sustainable software development."

+"Lastly, embrace the power of iteration—refactor fearlessly, test thoroughly, and continuously improve your codebase.
+The journey towards a perfect piece of software never ends, but it begins with the first step of writing simple, effective code."